How To Get More Qualified Leads From Your Acquisition Campaigns

 - on-site behaviour

 Rather than waiting for a customer to get frustrated with your website, live chat allows you to develop a problem-solving conversation immediately.
-There are a number of well-established customer engagement solutions.
-However, if you’re looking for a quick and easy way to add live chat to your site, the best options are:
+There are a number of well-established customer engagement solutions, including the industry leader Intercom.
+But, if you’re looking for something cheaper or more user-friendly, we have compiled a list of our favourite intercom alternatives.

-Website notifications allow you to get more leads without performing major web surgery.
-Subtle messages showing, for example, how many other people are on a webpage, make your site much more absorbing.
+Website notifications allow you to get more qualified leads without performing major web surgery.
+Subtle messages showing, for example, how many other people are on a webpage, make your offers much more compelling.

 Urgency notifications, linked to your stock levels, are more suited to product or shopping cart pages.
-They establish a time-limit and give customers an incentive to decide quickly.
+They establish a time-limit and give customers a reason to make their mind up quickly.

 You can also create customised messages that give more specific information or offer your customers special offers.
 In both cases, better engagement is a shortcut to getting more leads.

-How To Get More Leads From Your Website
+How To Get More Qualified Leads From Your Website